caffeine-storm/bear-wiki/Roadmap.md

 * Written in C89 and Python 2.7 and 3.x.
 * Build system: CMake

-The major change here is to rewrite the `bear` process in Python.
-The built in JSON module and the better file system handling modules makes the code slim.
+The major change here the rewriten the `bear` process in Python language.
+The built in JSON module and the better file system handling modules make the code slim.
 It also improves portability.

 It also drops the socket connection and uses temporary files instead.
-Which helps to deal with big builds.
+It helps to deal with big builds.
 But the main drive behind it is: programming bugs for long running builds are not fatal.
 (The recorded executions are on the file system not in the memory.)

 # 1.x Bear in C